 Some employers don’t understand the military lingo on their resumes.
-Many veterans learn humbleness and not self-promotion.
-Translating military service into academic credit is tricky.
+Many veterans learn humbleness and not self-promotion, and translating military service into academic credit is tricky.

-Some companies are recognizing that hiring veterans goes well beyond patriotism.
+Some companies are recognizing that hiring military members goes well beyond patriotism.
 Which is one of the reasons they made it on our list for PEOPLE 2019 Companies that Care®.

 Salesforce help veterans and their families make a successful transition to civilian life.
 Service members, veterans, and their spouses can get free job training and career coaching through their Vetforce program.